 The declaration must be made in English, except that, in places where the Welsh language is commonly used, a Welsh form of the declaration may be used.
 This rule is to satisfy the requirement that the public declaration must be heard and understood by witnesses.
-If one or both of the parties wishes to make the declaration in another language that may be done, but only in the presence of an interpreter who can attest that the words of the English declaration have been faithfully translated into the other language (Qf&p 16.54).
-The Registrar General suggests that the interpreter should sign the marriage register as a witness, although this is not a legal requirement.
+"If one or other of the couple wishes to make the declaration in any language other than English or Welsh, then that may be done, but the registering officer needs to ensure that an interpreter is present to testify to the words spoken before the certificate is read.
+In addition, the person concerned should make the declaration to the best of their ability in English or Welsh."
+(Qf&p 16.54) The Registrar General suggests that the interpreter should sign the marriage register as a witness, although this is not a legal requirement.